 Ramaphosa Outlines South Africa’s Priorities During its G20 Presidency at Davos 2025

-Invited to the World Economic Forum 2025 (#WEF2025) in Davos, South African President Cyril Ramaphosa took the opportunity to outlines the top priorities during its chairmanship of the G20.
-South Africa is set to host the G20 Summit 2025 (#G20Summit2025) towards the end of the year.
+Invited to deliver a ‘special address’ at the World Economic Forum 2025 (#WEF2025) in Davos on 21 January 2025, South African President Cyril Ramaphosa took the opportunity to outline the top priorities during his chairmanship of the G20.
+As per the roadmap, South Africa is organizing more than 130 meetings, culminating in the G20 Summit 2025 (#G20Summit2025) scheduled to take place in Johannesburg towards the end of the year.

 “South Africa has a tradition of inclusive dialogue and common action … The seeds of human progress were sown in Africa.
 In Africa, the earliest forms of human cooperation were forged and developed.
 As the leaders of G20 return to Africa, we make a call that we all harness these essential capabilities to build a better and fairer world.
 The G20 in Johannesburg should really be a forum where cooperation and collaboration among the leading economies of the world will be taken to a higher level.
 Together, we should build an inclusive, just and equal in which all may prosper, leaving no country and no one behind.”